mklewandowski/nightmare-on-beat-street/README.md

 # nightmare-on-beat-street
 Nightmare on Beat Street is a horror rhythm game inspired by DDR, Thriller, and '80s horror movies.
+It was created in less than a week for the 2023 itch.io Halloween Scream Jam.

 ## Gameplay
 ![Nightmare on Beat Street gameplay](https://github.com/mklewandowski/nightmare-on-beat-street/blob/main/Assets/Images/nightmare-gameplay-small.gif?raw=true)